Minister of the Interior (Hungary)

-The minister of interior of Hungary (Magyarország belügyminisztere) is a member of the Hungarian cabinet and the head of the Ministry of Interior.
-The current interior minister is Sándor Pintér.
+The minister of interior of Hungary (Magyarország belügyminisztere) is a member of the Government of Hungary and the head of the Ministry of Interior.
+The current interior minister is Gábor Pósfai.

 The position was called People's Commissar of Interior (belügyi népbiztos) during the Hungarian Soviet Republic in 1919 and Minister of Local Government (önkormányzati miniszter) between 2006 and 2010, when the ministry was divided into the Ministry of Local Government and the Ministry of Justice and Law.